For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • Student discount – None.

 • Extra info – Apart from making durable and stylish glasses, Bird is all about sustainability.
-Their glasses are made from the best sustainable materials (which can be recycled with their programme) and are 100% vegan.
-On top of that, a donation to SolarAid is made for every pair of glasses sold.
-Win-win-win!
+Its glasses are made from the best sustainable materials and are 100% vegan.
+The recycling programme also offers a £20 discount voucher if you send in your old frames.

 Visit Bird »